Optimization of conveyance of quantum particles by moving potential well: Analysis by the WKB method

 Now, introducing new variables $r$ and $\theta$ as

 \end{widetext} we have

 When $\cos(2X)=-1$, the relation for the condition of the bound state

 holds.
 In this case, $r=e^{-S}/2$, i.e., $\gamma$ becomes very small.
 Therefore, the population on the metastable valley is large and the state represents the metastable state.
 On the other hand, when $\cos(2X)\ne -1$, $\gamma\propto e^{S}$, and thus the population on the metastable valley is very small.
-That is, the wave function at $x>b$ is mostly reflected at the point $b$.

 Near the energy $E_n$ which satisfies $\cos(2X)=-1$, we set

 and we expand $X$ as

 Here, $\hbar\omega$ is a constant which corresponds to the energy gap $E_{n+1}-E_n$.
 Substituting this, we have